 - Maryland: Five years, or three years from the date the patient discovers the injury.

 - Washington, D.C.: Three years.

-Although there are certain exceptions to these general rules, it’s best to contact a Virginia Medical Malpractice Lawyer as soon as you suspect you have been a victim of a hospital’s mistake or a doctor’s negligence.
+Although there are certain exceptions to these general rules, it’s best to contact a Fairfax Medical Malpractice Lawyer as soon as you suspect you have been a victim of a hospital’s mistake or a doctor’s negligence.
 You may also have a medical malpractice claim if your injury was caused by a nurse, physical therapist, pharmacist, dentist, or any other kind of health care worker.

 Hilton & Somer, LLC: Fairfax VA Medical Malpractice Lawyer

 The Fairfax Medical Malpractice Attorney at Hilton & Somer, LLC help clients in Virginia, Maryland, and Washington, D.C.
 Contact us today to receive your free consultation.
 You can reach us today through our online contact form, or by calling 703-560-0700.